 BOULDER, Colo. – April 3, 2018 – More than 20 school districts have selected Zayo Group Holdings, Inc. (NYSE: ZAYO) for E-Rate solutions during the first calendar quarter of 2018.
 The contracts represent approximately double the E-Rate recurring revenue that Zayo was awarded during calendar year 2017 and demonstrate Zayo’s heightened focus on the public, health and utilities segment, which includes K-12 schools.

 Traditionally, many school districts and charter campuses have relied on legacy copper networks, wireless or other patchwork solutions.
 With the widespread use of digital textbooks, streaming media and online testing, high-speed connectivity has become fundamental to K-12 education.
-Zayo works closely with school districts across the nation to deliver high-quality, fiber-based connectivity to replace or upgrade outdated technology.
+Zayo works closely with school districts across the nation to deliver high-quality, fibre-based connectivity to replace or upgrade outdated technology.

 Two of the largest are Texas and California projects.

 In a major metropolitan area in Texas, an education region selected Zayo for a PDN and IP solution to connect 81 sites.
-The solution will leverage nearly 300 route miles of existing network and 85 route miles of planned fiber-to-the-tower (FTT) network.
+The solution will leverage nearly 300 route miles of existing network and 85 route miles of planned fibre-to-the-tower (FTT) network.
 Approximately 580 route miles will be constructed.

-In a large city in California, Zayo will provide a school district with dark fiber to connect 28 sites, which will leverage 15 route miles of existing network and include 30 routes miles of new build.
+In a large city in California, Zayo will provide a school district with dark fibre to connect 28 sites, which will leverage 15 route miles of existing network and include 30 routes miles of new build.